ThasuniInduma/pos-frontend/README.md

 npm run dev
  ```

-### 🌟 Thank You for Exploring Our POS System Frontend! 🚀
+### 🌟 Thank You for Exploring POS System Frontend! 🚀